CrazyPython/wentelx87/README.md

 **`0111`** - move memory pointer right

 Invalid opcodes cause undefined behavior.

+## Output

+Output is defined by special opcodes.

+**`1000`** - output `0`
+**`1001`** - output `1`

+All `1XXX` opcodes maniuplate external resources.
+In this implementation of the Wentel Virtual Machine, every 8 bits it will decode the last 8 bits and output them as ASCII.
+Escape characters are supported.

 ## Examples
 *Spaces were added to help reading.
 The Wentel Virtual Machine does not accept spaces.*

 `0000 1111 1111 0000 1000` - this snippet will move the execution pointer to `0000 1000` if the curent value is equal to the value pointed to by `1111 1111`